interlock-network/interlock-models/docs/mads/3-next-evolution.md

 Instead of price, we tried a composite value of users, revenue, and price, and that was also not very effective.
-For short runs, price is the dominant value, because price is high in the beginnign, but it drags down our aggregate fitness in long runs (all of these are equally weighted, btw).
+For short runs, price is the dominant value, because price is high in the beginning, but it drags down our aggregate fitness in long runs (all of these are equally weighted, btw).
 However, a fitness value based on revenue alone produced very good results (revenue is directly correlated to users, and the more of it you have, the more fit you are).
 It should be noted that picking strange and nonsensical fitness-values,